Your height and weigh as a rider is a big deal when choosing a board, figuring out whether to go with a Longboard or a Penny Board is no different.

-In most cases a longboard is easier to ride than a Penny particularly if you have never stepped on a skateboard, longboard or Penny Board previously.
-Penny Boards have a very small standing platform, and super narrow shape, that makes balancing harder — going too far forward or too far back means losing control or tipping over forward.
+For most average size riders (5ft 5 inches to 6ft) a longboard is easier to ride than a Penny particularly if you have never stepped on a skateboard, longboard or Penny Board previously.
+The main reason behind that is Penny Boards have a very small standing platform, and super narrow shape, that makes balancing harder — going too far forward or too far back means losing control or tipping over forward.

 That problem is amplified by the fact the small standing platform on Penny Boards means your feet will be closer together (more narrow / tight stance) — which also reduces control and makes it harder to balance.